spacetelescope/jwst/docs/jwst/associations/association_reference.rst

 Typically, one does not deal with a single rule, but a collection of rules.
-For association creation, one typically uses an :ref:`AssociationRegistry <asn-registry>` to collect all the rules a pool will be compared against.
+For association creation, one typically uses an :py:class:`~jwst.associations.AssociationRegistry` to collect all the rules a pool will be compared against.
 Association registries provide extra functionality to deal with a large and varied set of association rules.